matthewmoscou/Canthatch/README.md

 ```

 ### Analysis to merge multiple data sources to identify non-synonymous SNPs between Canthatch and mutants
 The analyses above were integrated to identify SNPs between Canthatch and mutants for marker development, as well as uncover non-synonymous mutations in candidate genes.
-The pipeline is described below using a set of scripts that identify high quality SNPs based on either a stringent or relaxed set of parameters (see table below).

 |Parameter set|Coverage|SNP freqency in wild-type|SNP frequency in mutant|
 |:-----------:|:------:|:-----------------------:|:---------------------:|
 |Stringent    |   10   |          <= 5%          |        >= 95%         |
 |Relaxed      |   10   |         <= 20%          |        >= 70%         |

+The pipeline includes a set of scripts that identify high quality SNPs based on either a stringent or relaxed set of parameters (see table above).
+Parameters are modified directly in the script `mutant_flow_sorting_analysis.py`.

 ```bash
 # Identify mutations that meet either strigent or relaxed sets of parameters